DaintyJet/VChat_ASLR_Intro/README.md

 ---
 > "ASLR moves executable images into random locations when a system boots, making it harder for exploit code to operate predictably." - Windows

 Address Space Layout Randomization (ASLR) in its most basic form *randomizes* the base address of the executable image when it is loaded into memory at run-time.
 The Windows operating system does support additional mechanisms to increase the protections afforded by ASLR, as discussed in [Methods of Enhancing ASLR](#methods-of-enhancing-aslr).
-However, there still exist limitations in the current implementations of ASLR in Windows systems which is further discussed in [Possible attacks bypassing and weaknesses with Windows ASLR](#possible-attacks-bypassing-and-weaknesses-with-windows-aslr).
+However, there still exist limitations in the current implementations of ASLR in Windows systems, which are further discussed in [Possible attacks bypassing and weaknesses with Windows ASLR](#possible-attacks-bypassing-and-weaknesses-with-windows-aslr).
 As there is no runtime overhead induced by Windows's implementation of ASLR, having only a limited impact on executable load times, there are few reasons you would not enable ASLR on a DLL or EXE file.

 ## ASLR Basics
 At a high level, when ASLR is enabled on a binary in Windows, the operating system relocates the base address of the loaded binary such that the starting virtual address is randomized, and the loader will patch any references within the code so the modified base address is taken into account as discussed in [Window's Implementation of Relocation](#windows-implementation-of-relocation).
 This write-up will attempt to answer the following questions: